 In his eDiscovery counseling practice, Ray advises companies on novel questions of eDiscovery law, often arising from rapid changes in business and consumer technology.
 Ray also helps clients defensibly dispose of legacy data, achieve proportionality in their legal holds, and otherwise implement best practices in their eDiscovery and information governance processes.

-Ray was named as an “Associate to Watch” in the area of eDiscovery and Information Governance by Chambers USA in 2022 and by Chambers Global in 2022.
+Ray has been named an “Up and Coming” lawyer in the area of E-Discovery & Information Governance by Chambers USA (Nationwide) (2023) and Chambers Global (USA) (2022–2023).
 Clients commended his “deep understanding of technology” and willingness to “get in the weeds” while also describing him as “incredibly responsive and very thoughtful about budget and time management.”
 Ray is a member of Sidley’s Chambers-ranked eDiscovery and Data Analytics group.

 Ray regularly participates in the eDiscovery community through scholarship, conferences, and working groups.
 His articles have appeared in The Sedona Conference Journal and Bloomberg Law.